 The building was demolished in 2008.
 As of 2021, some internal Moto documents still listed Dover Terminal 2 as one of their sites.

 Another catering building was built for use by Moto in 2004.
 This one was in Terminal 3, branded "Broadwalk Shopping", but known internally as "Passenger Service Building West".

 Moto also operated a Caffè Ritazza and a shop in the Dover Travel Centre, which was the 'land' side of Eastern Docks.
-The building itself opened in the early 1980s and was built underneath a car park, making the building itself difficult to see.
+That building opened in the early 1980s and was built underneath a car park, making the building itself difficult to see.

-The Travel Centre closed in April 2014, but tenants were moved to the Passenger Handling Building, with Moto opening a Costa unit within it.
+The Travel Centre closed in April 2014, but tenants were moved to the Passenger Handling Building, with Moto opening a Costa unit within that.

 Previously, Forte had opened a bar and restaurant for lorry drivers, called The Wheelhouse.
 This opened in 1986.

 In addition to the terminal facilities described here, Dover Port used to sell fuel too.
 It wasn't ran by any of the operators discussed so far, but was branded Mobil (later BP) and positioned at the entrance to the docks.
 This was closed in about 2004.

 In 2007, Welcome Break returned to the market by taking on a similar site a few miles down the road in the Eurotunnel.
 They left this in 2013.